 This program provides grants of up to $1,000 for students to conduct research during the fall and spring semesters and during Interterm, often to support research related to senior honors theses.
 The sponsorship of an Amherst faculty member is required.
-See https://www.amherst.edu/academiclife/dean_faculty/studentfunds for more details.
+Due to the large number of grant requests, students who request funding support for conferences will only be considered if they are presenting at the conference.
+See https://www.amherst.edu/academiclife/provost_dean_faculty/studentfunds for more details.

 The Summer Research Program

-This program provides a stipend of $440 per week plus the cost of on-campus housing for students to engage in a substantial research project under the supervision of a faculty member.
-The standard duration of the fellowship is from six to eight weeks, and most of the students elect to stay on campus for the full eight weeks.
+This program provides a stipend of $480 per week plus the cost of on-campus room and board for students to engage in a substantial research project under the supervision of an Amherst College faculty member.
+The standard duration of the fellowship is from six to eight weeks, and most of the students elect to work for the full eight weeks.
+Please note that students must live on campus if awarded summer research funds.
 The majority of the students who participate in the program are rising seniors doing preliminary research for their senior honors theses, but a substantial number of rising sophomores and juniors also participate, by formulating their own research proposals and finding faculty members to supervise them.
 The fellowships are available to students in all disciplines.
 Under this program, students who hope to conduct research off-campus, under the sponsorship of a faculty member, can also apply for a one-time grant of $1,000 to fund some of their research expenses.
-See https://www.amherst.edu/academiclife/dean_faculty/studentfunds for more details.
+See https://www.amherst.edu/academiclife/provost_dean_faculty/studentfunds for more details.